arvigeus/AZ-204/Topics/Key Vault.md

 # Create a key vault in the same region and tenant as the VMs to be encrypted.
 # The key vault will be used to control and manage disk encryption keys and secrets.
-az keyvault create --name "<keyvault-id>" --resource-group "myResourceGroup" --location "eastus" --enabled-for-disk-encryption
+az keyvault create --name "<keyvault-id>" --resource-group "myResourceGroup" --location "eastus"

 # Update the key vault's advanced access policies
 az keyvault update --name "<keyvault-id>" --resource-group "MyResourceGroup" --enabled-for-disk-encryption "true"